avfang/workout1/report/workout01-angela-fang.md

 ![](workout01-angela-fang_files/unnamed-chunk-3-1.png)

 Depending on how we measure the teams, their rankings change.
-The visual above ranks SAC (*) as last and GSW(*) as first, as opposed to the first graphic.
+The visual above ranks SAC (Sacramento Kings) as last and GSW (Golden State Warriors) as first, as opposed to the first graphic.
 The vertical line here displays the average total points across teams as a reference point.
 We can further validate our point by evaluating the teams with another metric.
 Using the efficiency index, we can too evaluate the teams:

 ``` r
 ggplot(df,aes(x=reorder(team,efficiency), y=efficiency))+